zblj/ActiveLearning/activelearning/source/Activity17_CurrentSensingUsingDifferenceAmplifier.rst

 .. math::
 	 V_{out} = V_S \bigg(\frac{R_2}{R_1} \bigg) - V_L \bigg(\frac{R_2}{R_1} \bigg) \quad (5)

-Now we have simple equation (5) for our difference amplifier form figure 1 and the last step is to is to rewrite it in terms of  :math:`\Delta V` i.e in terms of :math:`I_L`
+Now we have simple equation (5) for our difference amplifier form figure 1 and the last step is to rewrite it in terms of  :math:`\Delta V` i.e in terms of :math:`I_L`

 .. math::
 	 V_{out} = \bigg(\frac{R_2}{R_1} \bigg) (V_S- V_L)